Battle of Soci (Stefan vs Wallachia)(1471)

 - The Battle of Soci (Stefan vs Wallachia) took place in 1471.
 Mar 7, 1471.

-- Who won the Battle of Soci (Stefan vs Wallachia)?
+- What was the outcome of the Battle of Soci (Stefan vs Wallachia)?

 - The Moldova were victorious against the Wallachia.